pnp/List-Formatting/view-samples/board-tag-format/README.md

 # Board tag format

 ## Summary
-This sample display formated card in board that allow tag definition, date of card and menu option to define card position in category .
+This sample display formatted card in board that allow tag definition, date of card and menu option to define card position in category.

 ![Board tag format](./assets/Board-Card-Tag-formating.gif)